kbroman/Talk_SROP2023/README.md

 ### Talk on &ldquo;Opportunities in biomedical data science&rdquo;

-These are slides for a short, informal talk that I will give at [Carleton College](https://www.carleton.edu) on 1 Oct 2019.
+These are slides for a short, informal talk that I gave at [Carleton College](https://www.carleton.edu) on 1 Oct 2019.

 PDF of slides at [bit.ly/carleton2019](https://bit.ly/carleton2019).